StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 When a feature is considered finished it should be **reviewed** before merging the corresponding PR.
 During this stage the [WIP] label in the title should be removed.

 ### Merging a Pull Request
-Before a pull request can be merged, it must fullfill the criteria specified in the [Definition of Done](/docs/dev/dod.md).
+Before a pull request can be merged, it must fulfill the criteria specified in the [Definition of Done](/docs/dev/dod.md).
 Merging should be done through the **squash and merge** option in GitHub.
 This allows all to be combined into one commit on the master branch in order to not clutter up the commit history.

 ## Zenhub Issue Board